r-owen/base_loom_server/docs/index.md

 ## Reset the Loom Connection

-Every time you connected to the web server or reload the page, the server refreshes its connection to the loom (by disconnecting and immediately reconnecting).
+Every time you reload the web page or connect from a different device, the server refreshes its connection to the loom (by disconnecting and immediately reconnecting).

-So if the server is reporting a problem with its connection to the loom, and it is not due to the loom losing power, or a disconnected or bad USB cable, you might try reloading the page.
+If the server is reporting a problem with its connection to the loom, and it is not due to the loom losing power, or a disconnected or bad USB cable, you might try reloading the page.